multidots/convert-classic-editor-to-gb-blocks/README.md

 ## Support
 This repository is not for support.
 Please use it for GB Script core issues only.
 To get help/support, please email us at [help@multidots.com](mailto:help@multidots.com)

-Help/Support requests as issues on this repository will be closed.

 ## Future Planning